learn-co-curriculum/programming-univbasics-nds-nested-structures/README.md

 you.
 In time, you'll find ways to make lookups and updates in those structures faster.
 Programs that excel at updating and retrieving information from data structures are called _databases_.
-We didn't want to scare you, but learning to build NDS' is basically learning to write _databases_.
-In time you'll learn to store your NDS outside of your Ruby code (typically in "data files"), but for now it's OK to keep the data you work on and the code with which you work on it in the same file.
+We didn't want to scare you, but learning to build NDS' is your first step toward learning to write _databases_.

+Later you'll learn how to store your NDS outside of your Ruby code (typically in a "data file"), but for now it's OK to keep the data you work on and the code with which you work on it in the same file.